 Timing is very important when it comes to starting seeds indoors.
-If you start your seeds too early, you could end up with weak, leggy seedlings by the time it’s warm enough to plant them into the garden.
+That’s because if you start your seeds too early, you could end up with weak, leggy seedlings by the time it’s warm enough to plant them into the garden.
 But if you start your seeds too late, the seedlings won’t be mature enough for transplanting.
-It takes a little practice, but don’t worry – with time you will be able to create your own seed planting schedule so you know exactly when to start your favorite seeds.
+It takes a little practice, but don’t worry – in time you will be able to create your own seed planting schedule so you know exactly when to start your favorite seeds.

-Unfortunately, not all companies include this information for you (I guess they like to keep us guessing).
-So if your seed packet is less than helpful, plan to start those seeds 6 to 8 weeks before your average last frost date. (if you don’t know your average last frost date, visit your local garden center and ask them, or look it up online).
+Unfortunately, not all companies include seed starting dates on the packets for you (I guess they like to keep us guessing).
+So if your seed packet is less than helpful, then you should plan to start those seeds indoors 6 to 8 weeks before your average last frost date. (if you don’t know your average last frost date, visit your local garden center and ask them, or look it up online).
 Our average last frost date here in zone 4b (Minneapolis, MN) is May 15th.

-Once you have all of your seed packets sorted into piles, store them this way so when it’s time to start your seeds each week, you know exactly which ones to start at the same time.
+Once you have all of your seed packets sorted into piles, store them this way so when it’s time for planting seeds, you know exactly which ones to start at the same time.

-Once you get the hang of knowing when to start seeds indoors, you will have your own seed starting schedule to go by year after year.
-You’ll start to see patterns for certain types of vegetables and flowers, and know which ones to start at the same time – which will make starting seeds much easier for you.
+Once you get the hang of knowing when to start seeds indoors, you will have your own custom seed planting schedule to go by year after year.
+Also, you’ll begin to see patterns for certain types of vegetables and flowers, and know which seeds to plant at the same time – and this will make starting seeds much easier for you.